Mnuchin urges senators to support easing Russia sanctions

-WASHINGTON (AP) — Treasury Secretary Steven Mnuchin (mih-NOO’-shin) is urging Republican senators to support the Trump administration’s decision to ease sanctions on companies linked to Russian oligarch Oleg Deripaska.
+WASHINGTON (AP) — Treasury Secretary Steven Mnuchin is urging senators to vote against a Democratic resolution that would maintain sanctions on companies linked to Russian oligarch Oleg Deripaska.

-Mnuchin met privately with senators Tuesday before a vote on a resolution from Democrats.
-That measure would prevent the administration from lifting penalties against the aluminum manufacturing giant Rusal and two other companies connected to Deripaska.
+Mnuchin met with Republican senators behind closed doors Tuesday in the hours before a planned Senate vote on the sanctions resolution.
+The measure would block a Treasury Department move to lift penalties against the aluminum manufacturing giant Rusal and two other companies connected to Deripaska.

 Speaking to reporters after the meeting, Mnuchin said, “We have been tougher on Russia with more sanctions than any other administration.”
 He said the sanctions “shouldn’t be a political issue.”

-The Treasury Department says the Russian companies have committed to separating from Deripaska.
-It also warns the sanctions could upset global aluminum markets.
+The Treasury Department says the Russian companies have committed to separating from Deripaska, who will remain blacklisted as part of an array of measures announced in early April that targeted tycoons close to the Kremlin.
+It also warns that the sanctions could upset global aluminum markets.

 Most Read Business Stories